-(Part two of excerpts from the book John Cammeron’s Odyssey.
+(Part two of excerpts from the book John Cameron’s Odyssey.
 Part One can be found HERE.
-Continue reading “John Cammeron’s Odyssey Chapt.
+Continue reading “John Cameron’s Odyssey Chapt.
 10 – Pt 2”

-John Cammeron’s Odyssey was published in 1928 as a collection of stories of Captain John Cammeron aboard the ship Ebon in the 1890’s.
+John Cameron’s Odyssey was published in 1928 as a collection of stories of Captain John Cameron aboard the ship Ebon in the 1890’s.
 This excerpt describes the time that they spent at Midway Island.